perliczka1/comments-on-semi-parametric-sampling/README.md

 #### Disclaimer

-It is possible that to succesfully run all the code here you must enable some services or change quotas on Google Cloud.
+It is possible that to succesfully run all the code here you must enable a few services and change quotas on Google Cloud.
-You will get information and detailed instruction on what to do from Google tools when running scripts provided below.
+You will get information and detailed instruction on what to do when running scripts provided below.

 ### 1. Prepare everything on Google Cloud
 1. Create an account on [Google Cloud Platform](https://cloud.google.com/).
 Remember email used for this.